14 Best Tools for Pressure Washing Businesses to Manage and Grow in 2026

 |---|---|---|---|---|

-| All-in-one (Agiled) | $0 - $7.99/mo | $24 - $49/mo | $24 - $49/mo | CRM, invoicing, scheduling, contracts, proposals, time tracking, client portal |
+| All-in-one (Agiled) | $0 - $25/mo | $25 - $49/mo | $49 - $83/mo | CRM, invoicing, scheduling, contracts, proposals, time tracking, client portal |

-| PW-specific (QuoteIQ Pro) | $29.99/mo | $149.99/mo | $249.99 - $399.99/mo | Satellite quoting, surface pricing, chemical tracking, CRM, AI tools |
+| PW-specific (QuoteIQ) | $29.99/mo | $149.99/mo (Pro, 4 users) | $299/mo (Elite, 10 users) | Satellite quoting, surface pricing, chemical tracking, CRM, AI tools |

-| Field service (Jobber) | $39/mo | $119/mo | $349/mo | Scheduling, quoting, invoicing, route optimization, CRM |
+| Field service (Jobber, monthly) | $49/mo (Core) | $139/mo (Connect, 5 users) | $199/mo (Grow, 10 users) | Scheduling, quoting, invoicing, route optimization, CRM |

-| Specialist stack (Jobber + QuickBooks + ResponsiBid) | $158/mo | $238/mo | $618/mo | Scheduling + accounting + instant web quoting (3 separate logins) |
+| Specialist stack (Jobber + QuickBooks + ResponsiBid) | $87/mo + $679 first month | $252/mo + $679 first month | $417/mo + $679 first month | Scheduling + accounting + instant web quoting (3 separate logins) |

-| Enterprise (Service Fusion) | $225/mo | $225/mo | $225 - $350/mo | Unlimited users, scheduling, dispatch, GPS tracking, QuickBooks sync |
+| Enterprise (Service Fusion) | $208/mo (annual) | $208/mo (annual) | $208/mo (annual) | Unlimited users, scheduling, dispatch, GPS tracking, QuickBooks sync |

 1. Agiled: The All-in-One Platform That Replaces Your Entire Tool Stack

 Agiled is the only tool on this list that natively covers CRM, invoicing, project management, time tracking, contracts, proposals, and scheduling in a single platform.
-For pressure washing businesses, this means every client interaction from first inquiry through signed contract, completed job, invoice, and annual follow-up lives in one system.
+For pressure washing businesses, every client interaction from first inquiry through signed contract, completed job, invoice, and annual follow-up lives in one system.

 Why pressure washing businesses choose Agiled over a specialist stack:

-The core advantage is eliminating the data silos that bleed time from seasonal businesses.
-When a homeowner requests a quote through your website, Agiled captures them in the CRM pipeline.
 When they accept a proposal, it generates a contract for e-signature.
 When the job is completed, the tracked hours feed directly into an invoice.
-When winter arrives, the CRM triggers automated re-engagement emails to last year's clients when spring approaches.
-No exporting between Jobber and QuickBooks.
-No copy-pasting client details across three apps.
+When winter arrives, the CRM triggers automated re-engagement emails to last year's clients as spring approaches.

 What you get:

 - CRM: Visual sales pipelines to track leads from Google LSA, Angi, Thumbtack, your website, and referrals.
-Custom fields for property type, surface area, last service date, and preferred chemicals
+Custom fields for property type, surface area, last service date, and preferred chemicals.

-- Invoicing: One-time and recurring invoices, online payments via Stripe and PayPal, automated payment reminders, and expense tracking for chemicals, fuel, and equipment maintenance
+- Invoicing: One-time and recurring invoices, online payments via Stripe and PayPal, automated payment reminders, and expense tracking for chemicals, fuel, and equipment maintenance.

-- Project management: Kanban boards to manage multi-property commercial contracts, assign tasks to crew members, and track completion across a portfolio of buildings
+- Project management: Kanban boards to manage multi-property commercial contracts, assign tasks to crew members, and track completion across a portfolio of buildings.

 - Time tracking: Built-in timer for hourly billing on commercial contracts.
-Crew members log hours against specific properties, and those hours convert to billable invoice items
+Crew members log hours against specific properties, and those hours convert to billable invoice items.

 - Contracts and proposals: Professional service agreements with scope of work, surface types, pricing, liability terms, and e-signatures.
-Reusable templates for residential one-time jobs vs. recurring commercial maintenance contracts
+Reusable templates for residential one-time jobs vs. recurring commercial maintenance contracts.

-- Client portal: Branded portal where property managers view their service schedule, approve scope changes, pay invoices, and communicate with your team
+- Client portal: Branded portal where property managers view their service schedule, approve scope changes, pay invoices, and communicate with your team.

-- Scheduling: Booking pages with availability rules for estimate appointments and on-site walkthroughs
+- Scheduling: Booking pages with availability rules for estimate appointments and on-site walkthroughs.

-- Workflow automation: Trigger automated follow-ups when a quote goes unanswered for 48 hours, send satisfaction surveys after job completion, alert your office when a payment is overdue, or send "time for your annual wash" reminders based on last service date
+- Workflow automation: Trigger automated follow-ups when a quote goes unanswered for 48 hours, send satisfaction surveys after job completion, alert your office when a payment is overdue, or send "time for your annual wash" reminders based on last service date.

 2. Morphed: AI Visual Content for Pressure Washing Marketing